hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

 ### Dynamic Management of Policies Via Role Tags

+Note: This only applies to the ec2 auth method or the iam auth method when inferencing is used.

 If the instance is required to have customized set of policies based on the role it plays, the `role_tag` option can be used to provide a tag to set on instances, for a given role.
 When this option is set, during login, along with